 If you made a face when you read that title, I hear you.
 I am ALL for teachers spending their summers sleeping in, going to the beach, and sipping tropical drinks by the pool, but the reality is that it’s really hard to turn off that teacher brain!
 Below I’ve shared some things I like to do during the summer to get ready for the next school year.

 1. Catch Up On Reading

-Summer is a great time to dive into all those new picture books and chapter books you’ve bought for your classroom library but haven’t had time to read!
+Summer is a great time to dive into all those new picture books and chapter books you’ve bought for your classroom library but haven’t had time to read – or even some PD books!
 If you’re looking to update your collection, check out library summer reading lists and the ALA award winners from last year.
-Maybe throw in a professional development book in there, too… maybe.

 Hopefully you find a few new books you love for mentor texts, read alouds, and literature circles!
 Need some ideas to get started?

 2. Do a Little Planning